 LEFT: hu Roma Camping in Town: Holiday resort with complete facilities – accommodation in air-conditioned bungalows or chalets, restaurant, refreshments, free parking, jacuzzi, swimming pool, bar.
 The bus stops at the site and takes you in a few minutes to the nearest metro station, where you can reach all the sights of Rome.

-Accommodation in Rome on the map
+Accommodation and hotels in Rome on the map

 HOW TO USE THIS MAP: Above you will find a detailed map of where to stay in Rome.
 Click at the top left of the map to see separate layers with highlighted locations.
 You can hide and show the different layers or click on the icons on the map to see the names of the places I mention in my guide to accommodation in Rome.
 If you want to save the map, star it.
 For a larger version, click on the icon in the upper right corner.